FHantke/brave-browser-wiki/Writing-specs.md

 Process considerations
 - [ ] Post the specs for review on #specs
-- [ ] Callout major status changes when the draft enters new status's.
+- [ ] Callout major status changes when the draft enters a new status.